EDU.PH DNS Frequently Asked Questions (FAQ)

 letterhead.
 It must then be signed by the head of the institution.

-3) Fax, snail-mail, or hand-deliver the Authorization Letter to
+3) Fax, snail-mail, hand-deliver, or email as a file attachment the Authorization Letter to

 PHNET.